-Hummingbirds can be exciting to see, but more than one backyard birder has been disappointed to discover they may not be looking at a bird at all.
-Hummingbird moths are fantastic imposters that can look strikingly similar to these popular birds.
-Knowing what to look for can help you tell the difference between these large insects and the tiniest of birds.
+Hummingbirds can be exciting to see, but sometimes you might not be looking at a bird at all.
+Hummingbird moths are fantastic imposters that can look strikingly similar to the popular birds.
+So knowing what to look for can help you tell the difference between the large insects and tiny birds.

 About Hummingbird Moths

 The many similarities between hummingbirds and hummingbird moths are a case of convergent evolution.
 Both the birds and the insects developed these characteristics independently through eons of evolution, and they both fill similar ecological niches.
-Birders who know what to look for, however, can easily learn to distinguish between these moths and the birds they mimic.
+However, birders who know what to look for can easily learn to distinguish between these moths and the birds they mimic.

-While hummingbird moths and hummingbirds may seem similar, there are actually many differences to look for to tell them apart.
+Although hummingbird moths and hummingbirds seem quite similar, there are actually many differences to look for to tell them apart.

-- Size: Hummingbird moths are distinctly smaller than hummingbirds, averaging only 1-2 inches in body length compared to the more common 3-4 inches of most hummingbirds.
-At first, inexperienced backyard birders may assume that hummingbird moths are baby hummingbirds.
-Baby hummingbirds, however, cannot fly and do not leave their nests until they are nearly adult size.
+Hummingbird moths are distinctly smaller than hummingbirds, averaging only 1 to 2 inches in body length compared to the more common 3 to 4 inches of most hummingbirds.
+At first, inexperienced birders might assume that hummingbird moths are baby hummingbirds.
+However, baby hummingbirds cannot fly and do not leave their nests until they are nearly adult size.

-- Antennae: Hummingbird moths have very long, obvious antennae on the head, and those antennae may be thicker at the end than at the base.
-While some hummingbirds have crests, no North American species do, and hummingbird plumes do not typically face forward in a distinct pair like moth antennae.
-A moth will have two antennae, while a crested hummingbird will have just one central feather plume on the crown or forehead.
+Hummingbird moths have very long, obvious antennae on their head, and those antennae can be thicker at the end than at the base.
+While some hummingbirds have crests, or tufts of feathers on their heads, no North American species do.
+And hummingbird plumes don't typically face forward in a distinct pair like moth antennae.
+Plus, a moth will have two antennae while a crested hummingbird will have just one central feather plume.

-- Wing Colors: Many moths have bold patterns and colors on their wings, even stripes and spots, while hummingbirds typically have plain wings.
-Moths may even have transparent or clear sections to their wings, which hummingbirds will never have.
-How the wings are held is also a clue – moths may have their wings spread even while perched, while hummingbirds fold their wings when they land.
+Many moths have bold patterns and colors on their wings, such as stripes and spots, while hummingbirds typically have plain wings.
+Moths can even have transparent sections to their wings, which hummingbirds will never have.
+Moths also sometimes have their wings spread even while perched while hummingbirds fold their wings when they land.

-- Legs: Hummingbird moths have six legs that often dangle as they fly and feed.
-A hummingbird's legs and feet are much tinier and inconspicuous, especially in flight when they are tucked tight to the bird's body for better aerodynamics.
-Needless to say, the birds also only have two legs.
+Hummingbird moths have six legs that often dangle as they fly and feed.
+A hummingbird's two legs are much tinier and inconspicuous, especially in flight when they are tucked tightly to the bird's body for better aerodynamics.

-- Body Shape: Moths have thick, barrel-shaped bodies, while hummingbirds have a more tapered, delicate shape, particularly when viewed in profile.
-The abdomen may be thick, but the head and tail are much more tapered than a moth's.
-Moths may also have a furry look to the body, while hummingbirds are more sleek and smooth.
+Moths have thick, barrel-shaped bodies while hummingbirds have a more tapered, delicate shape, particularly when viewed in profile.
+The bird's abdomen can be thick, but its head and tail are much more tapered than a moth's.
+Moths can also have a furry look to their body while hummingbirds are more sleek and smooth.

-- Bill Shape: Hummingbird bills are needle-like but generally have a slightly thicker base.
-While some hummingbirds have decurved bills, the curve is smooth and the bill itself does not change length in mature birds.
-Hummingbird moths do not have a bill, but their tongues (more technically, the proboscis or haustellum) are curled up when the moth is not feeding.
-When extended, these appendages can have a distinct bend, curve, curl or break.
+Hummingbird bills are slim and needle-like, but they generally have a slightly thicker base.
+While some hummingbirds have downward-curved bills, the curve is smooth, and the bill itself doesn't change length in mature birds.
+Hummingbird moths don't have a bill, and their tongues are curled up when the moth is not feeding.
+When extended, the tongues can have a distinct curve or curl.

-- Rump Patterns: While some hummingbirds do have different colors on the rump and tail, their color patterns are not as bold as hummingbird moths and may be very difficult to see at all.
-Many insects have have multiple thick bars or wide patches across the abdomen and rump that are very obvious to see.
+While some hummingbirds do have different colors on the rump and tail, their color patterns are not as bold as hummingbird moths.
+And they can be very difficult to see.
+Many insects, including hummingbird moths, have multiple thick bars or obvious wide patches across the abdomen and rump.

-- Tail Shape and Action: Hummingbirds have tails in many shapes, from simple blunt tails or small notches to long forks or streamers.
-Hummingbird moths, on the other hand, typically only have short, blunt tails that may have a furry or fuzzy appearance.
-Birds may hold their tails still or fan or pump them while hovering and feeding, while insects nearly always open their tails to a short fan but without any active pumping motions.
+Hummingbird tails come in many shapes, from simple blunt tails to long streaming tails.
+On the other hand, hummingbird moths typically only have short, blunt tails that can have a furry or fuzzy appearance.
+Birds can hold their tails still or fan or pump them while hovering and feeding.
+Insects nearly always open their tails to a short fan but without any active pumping motions.

-- Flocks: Hummingbirds are more aggressive than moths, and while some flocks may form at feeding areas, it is more common to see hummingbirds alone.
-Hummingbird moths, however, are more likely to travel together and show no aggression toward other moths.
-Similarly, hummingbird moths are much less likely to fly away if approached, while hummingbirds are generally warier and will leave much more quickly.
+Hummingbirds are more aggressive than moths.
+While flocks of the birds might form at feeding areas, it is more common to see hummingbirds alone.
+However, hummingbird moths are more likely to travel together and show no aggression toward other moths.
+Similarly, hummingbird moths are much less likely to fly away if approached by people while hummingbirds are generally warier and will leave quickly.

-- Habitats: Hummingbirds use widely varied habitats, depending on the needs of each species.
-Hummingbird moths are generally more common in gardens and suburbs and not wilder, less developed locations where hummingbirds can still be found.
-The exact range and habitat depends on the species, though hummingbird moths are found worldwide and hummingbirds are only in the Western Hemisphere.
-For both moths and birds, however, tropical regions and lush habitats are home to many more species.
+Hummingbirds use widely varied habitats, depending on the needs of each species.
+Hummingbird moths are generally more common in gardens and suburbs and not in the wilder, less-developed locations where hummingbirds can still be found.
+The exact range and habitat depend on the species, though hummingbird moths are found worldwide and hummingbirds are only in the Western Hemisphere.
+However, for both the moths and birds, tropical regions and lush habitats are home to many more species.

-- Flower Preference: Both of these creatures sip nectar from a wide range of flowers, but many hummingbird moths prefer pale blooms.
-Richer, brighter colors are more likely to attract hummingbirds, depending on what flowers are locally available.
+Both of these creatures sip nectar from a wide range of flowers.
+Many hummingbird moths prefer pale blooms.
+But richer, brighter colors are more likely to attract hummingbirds, depending on which flowers are locally available.